-The Nursing Faculty developed this Student Handbook (Handbook) for the Master of Science in Nursing (MSN) student.
-The purpose is to provide guidelines, policy and procedural information about the School of Nursing.
-Information contained in this Student Handbook (Handbook) is supplemental to the:
+The purpose of this handbook is to provide guidelines, policy and procedural information about the School of Nursing to guide students on the journey through the RN to BSN program.
+Information contained in this RN to BSN Student Handbook is supplemental to the:

-- 1. Notre Dame of Maryland University Student Handbook University Student Handbook

-- 2. Current Graduate Catalog

-- 3. School of Nursing Course Syllabi
+- 1. Notre Dame of Maryland University Handbook University Student Handbook - 2.
+Notre Dame of Maryland University Undergraduate Catalog Current Undergraduate Catalog - 3.
+School of Nursing Course Syllabi